winglang/wing/README.md

 ### 3.2 for statement

-`for..in` statement is used to iterate over an array or set.
+`for..in` statement is used to iterate over a list or set.
 type annotation after an iteratee (left hand side of `in`) is optional.
 "For" statement condition expression in Wing is not surrounded by parenthesis.